Nexfinity/CakeyBot-Wiki/home.md

 ## Suggestions

 If you would like to make a suggestion or request a new feature you can also post these in our discord [support server](https://https://cakey.bot/discord).

-## Anonymous Feedback

-In addition to this, we also accept anonymous feedback via this [google forms](https://forms.gle/hT5ujwu4XmZuYcHJA) page as well to encourage honest and truthful feedback to improve our services.

 # Inviting Cakey Bot